-This proxy statement includes a discussion of constant currency results, which we use for financial and operational decisionmaking and as a means to evaluate period-to-period comparisons by excluding the effects of foreign currency fluctuations on the reported results.
+This proxy statement includes a discussion of constant currency results, which we use for financial and operational decision-making and as a means to evaluate period-to-period comparisons by excluding the effects of foreign currency fluctuations on the reported results.
 Constant currency is a non-GAAP measure.
 All constant currency results presented in this proxy statement exclude the effects of foreign currency fluctuations on the reported results.
-To present this information, the 2022 results for entities whose functional currency is a currency other than the U.S. Dollar were converted to U.S. Dollars at rates that were in effect for the 2021 comparable period, rather than the actual exchange rates in effect for 2022.
+To present this information, the 2022 results for entities whose functional exchange rates in effect for 2022.
 Constant currency growth rates are calculated by adjusting the 2022 reported amounts by the 2022 currency fluctuation impacts and comparing to the 2021 comparable period reported amounts.